Perena2ECED/ECE-2112-PA2/README.md

        1089, 1156, 1225, 1296])
     ```

 * The `P3 = above_mean.size` is used to check the volume of filtered data points found.
-The '.size` property reads the total number of data points stored in an array from memory, regardless of its dimensionality or layout.
+The `.size` property reads the total number of data points stored in an array from memory, regardless of its dimensionality or layout.

     ```
     P3 = above_mean.size